Willy William

-Willy Fauade William (born 14 April 1981) is a French DJ, record producer and singer, famous for his club remixes and vocal collaborations with a number of dance music artists.
+Willy Fauade William (born 27 June 1981) is a French DJ, record producer and singer famous for his club remixes and vocal collaborations with a number of dance music artists.
 He is most famous for his French hit "Ego" and his Latin hit "Mi Gente", the latter with J Balvin.

 Early life

-Born to an Ethiopian mother and a French Guadeloupean father in 1981, in Fréjus, Provence-Alpes-Côte d'Azur, France, he was brought up in the small town of Champagné, Pays de la Loire, in northwestern France.
+Willy Fauade William was born on 27 June 1981 in Fréjus, Var, to a Guadeloupean father and an Ethiopian mother from Eritrea.
+He was raised in Champagné, a commune in the department of Sarthe.

 Career

-He came to prominence in 2003 with his work with DJ Flex in the dancefloor hit "B Boyz Shake da Body" and in 2004 as producer of "Tragedie" using the pseudonym "Lord William".
+William came to prominence in 2003 with his work with DJ Flex in the dancefloor hit "B Boyz Shake da Body" and in 2004 as producer of "Tragedie" using the pseudonym "Lord William".
 He later joined the French music collective Collectif Métissé, also continuing to produce his own materials.

 He collaborated with a great number of artists producing their songs and taking part in vocals as featured artists.
 He charted with collaborative songs with DJ Assad with "Li tourner", Les Jumo with "C Show" and "L'Italienne", and with Keen'V in "On s'endort?", Ridsa in "Je n'ai pas eu le temps" that also featured Ryan Stevenson on drums and many others.

-In 2016, Willy got his major French hit with "Ego" which was produced and sung by himself.
+In 2016, William got his major French hit with "Ego" which was produced and sung by himself.
 It was the main single from his 2016 album Une seule vie and his biggest French hit as a solo artist.
 "Ego" charted in France, Italy, Germany, Belgium and Poland amongst many others.

 In 2017, he became an international sensation after the release of "Mi Gente" a collaboration with the superstar Colombian artist J Balvin.
 The huge international success of the song led to a version that also featured Beyoncé in a new remix.
 The song received a Latin Billboard Music Award and the music video amassed over 2 billion views and received in 2018 an MTV Video Music Award for Best Latin Video, maintained #1 Spotify Global for 12 consecutive weeks, while topping charts across the world as #1 in a great number of countries.

-In 2018, Willy produced and released a dance track called "La La La" and he appeared on "Goodbye", a David Guetta and Jason Derulo song that featured William and Nicki Minaj.
+In 2018, William produced and released a dance track called "La La La" and he appeared on "Goodbye", a David Guetta and Jason Derulo song that featured William and Nicki Minaj.

-Willy William is a "Latin Grammy" nominated DJ / Producer mainly for "Mi Gente".
-His song "Ego" made him the #1 most Shazamed French Artist.